Choosing prepper gear that solves two problems means half the weight

 Tampons

-Not only can these be used for their original intended purpose, they’re sterile so they can be used for wounds, and they burn easily so they can be used as tinder.
+Not only can these be used for their original intended purpose, they’re clean so they can be used for wounds, and they burn easily so they can be used as tinder.

 Shemagh